igorolhovskiy/volts/README.md

 ```

 ### Advanced call scenario - 2.
 Now with databases.
-Schema - Kamailio subscriber and than we have Asterisk behind as PBX.
+Schema - Kamailio subscriber and then we have Asterisk behind as PBX.

 `config.yaml`
 ```yaml